New research reveals that being overweight, obese, or severely obese may improve a person’s chances of surviving after a stroke.

 Despite this, some researchers maintain that excessive body fat can have a protective cardiovascular effect.

-Since then, the theory has been the subject of much
+Since then, the theory has been the subject of much controversy.
+However, new evidence appears to support it.

 Dr. Zuolu Liu — from the University of California, Los Angeles — and her colleagues wanted to see how the obesity paradox applies to stroke.
 Previous research into the same issue, explain the researchers, yielded mixed results.